tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 obtaining security under key reuse is to apply the Fujisaki-Okamoto (FO) transform {{FO}} or a variant thereof {{HHK}}.

-Key exchange in TLS 1.3 is phrased in terms of Diffie-Hellman key exchange in a group.
-DH key exchange can be modeled as a KEM, with `KeyGen` corresponding to selecting an exponent `x` as the secret key and computing the public key `g^x`; encapsulation corresponding to selecting an exponent `y`, computing the ciphertext `g^y` and the shared secret `g^(xy)`, and decapsulation as computing the shared secret `g^(xy)`.
-See {{HPKE}} for more details of such Diffie-Hellman-based key encapsulation mechanisms.
-Diffie-Hellman key exchange, when viewed as a KEM, does not formally satisfy IND-CCA2 security, but is still safe to use for ephemeral key exchange in TLS 1.3, see e.g. {{DOWLING}}.

 TLS 1.3 does not require that ephemeral public keys be used only in a single key exchange session; some implementations may reuse them, at the cost of limited forward secrecy.
 As a result, any KEM used in the manner described